 Objective Of The Disbursement Unit

 The United States Congress requires that all states process child support payments through centralized State Disbursement Units.
-The objective is to make processing of payments affordable, efficient and provide a single point of contact for both receivers of support and employers.
+The objective is to make processing of payments affordable, efficient and provide a single point of contact in each state for receivers of support, payers of support, and employers.

 Recipients of child support can log into on central location to determine the status of their child support regardless of who is paying it.
 Employers who often have to manage child support deductions for many employees also send payments to the same central location.